First Aid: Exhaust Burn – Identify Severity & Treat Accordingly

 **Before you read any further, please use common sense, if your exhaust burn symptoms increase in severity seek medical attention immediately!
 This article is for learning about burns and treatment before they happen!**

 Riding a machine powered by controlled explosions, your exhaust will get hot.
 When you go camping, you will most likely build a fire, which gets hot.
-Cooking over that fire, your pots and pans will get HOT!.
+When cooking over that fire, your pots and pans will get HOT!.
 Humanity has used fire to advance civilization over thousands of years, and fire can’t tell the difference between you and a hot dog.
 So always be mindful of where the hot is so you can avoid it.

 No matter how careful you are though, burns happen.
 This article will show you how to identify the degree, and how to treat skin burns with basic first aid.